-Foreign currency contracts - (NVIT Columbia Overseas Value Fund) a forward foreign currency exchange contract is an agreement to buy or sell a specific amount of currency at a future date and at a price set at the time of the contract.
+Foreign currency contracts - a forward foreign currency exchange contract is an agreement to buy or sell a specific amount of currency at a future date and at a price set at the time of the contract.
 A currency futures contract is similar to a forward foreign currency exchange contract except that the futures contract is in a standardized form that trades on an exchange instead of being privately negotiated with a particular counterparty.
 Forward foreign currency exchange contracts and currency futures contracts (collectively, "currency contracts") may reduce the risk of loss from a change in value of a currency, but they also limit any potential gains and do not protect against fluctuations in the value of the underlying stock or bond.
-For example, during periods when the U.S. dollar weakens in relation to a foreign currency, the Fund's use of a currency hedging program will result in lower returns than if no currency hedging program were in effect.
+For example, during periods when the U.S. dollar weakens in relation to a foreign currency, a Fund's use of a currency hedging program will result in lower returns than if no currency hedging program were in effect.
 Currency contracts are considered to be derivatives, because their value and performance depend, at least in part, on the value and performance of an underlying currency.
-The Fund's investments in currency contracts may involve a small investment relative to the amount of risk assumed.
-To the extent the Fund enters into these transactions, its success will depend on the subadviser's ability to predict market movements, and their use may have the opposite effect of that intended.
+A Fund's investments in currency contracts may involve a small investment relative to the amount of risk assumed.
+To the extent a Fund enters into these transactions, its success will depend on the subadviser's ability to predict market movements, and their use may have the opposite effect of that intended.
 Risks include potential loss due to the imposition of controls by a government on the exchange of foreign currencies, the loss of any premium paid to enter into the transaction, delivery failure, default by the other party, or inability to close out a position because the trading market becomes illiquid.
 These risks may be heightened during volatile market conditions.
-To the extent that the Fund is unable to close out a position because of market illiquidity, the Fund may not be able to prevent further losses of value in its derivative holdings.
-The Fund's liquidity also may be impaired to the extent that it has a substantial portion of its otherwise liquid assets marked as segregated to cover its obligations under such derivative instruments.
-Finally, the Fund's use of derivatives may cause the Fund to realize higher amounts of short-term capital gains (generally taxed at ordinary income tax rates) than if the Fund had not used such instruments.
+To the extent that a Fund is unable to close out a position because of market illiquidity, a Fund may not be able to prevent further losses of value in its derivative holdings.
+A Fund's liquidity also may be impaired to the extent that it has a substantial portion of its otherwise liquid assets marked as segregated to cover its obligations under such derivative instruments.

-Forwards - (NVIT Columbia Overseas Value Fund) using forwards can involve greater risks than if a Fund were to invest directly in the underlying securities or assets.
-Because forwards often involve leverage, their use can significantly magnify the effect of price movements of the underlying securities or reference measures, disproportionately increasing the Fund's losses and reducing the Fund's opportunities for gains.
+Forwards - using forwards can involve greater risks than if a Fund were to invest directly in the underlying securities or assets.
+Because forwards often involve leverage, their use can significantly magnify the effect of price movements of the underlying securities or reference measures, disproportionately increasing a Fund's losses and reducing a Fund's opportunities for gains.
 Currently there are few central exchanges or markets for forward contracts, and therefore they may be less liquid than exchange-traded instruments.
 If a forward counterparty fails to meet its obligations under the contract, the Fund may lose money.